 Sleep Disorders Center

-The Temple Sleep Disorders Center has three locations – Temple University Hospital, Jeanes Hospital and Temple Health Oaks.
+The Temple Sleep Disorders Center has three locations – Temple University Hospital, Jeanes Campus and Temple Health Oaks.
 The center performs more than 2,500 sleep studies a year, including home sleep tests and daytime studies to diagnose narcolepsy.
 All studies are interpreted by one of nine board-certified faculty members.

 The Temple Asthma Program specializes in treating patients with asthma that is undiagnosed, rapidly worsening or refractory to treatment.
 The program also has special expertise in treating exercise-induced asthma in athletes.
 A four-bed inpatient unit is staffed by a pulmonologist, a nurse and a respiratory therapist.